 At the beginning of the year all PhD candidates will be issued with a progress log; a digital copy is provided on the POLIS PhD Moodle page.
 This log is designed to help you and your supervisor keep track of the various training and research activities - both mandatory and voluntary - undertaken during the course of the PhD.
 Students should use it to record the various courses (and other academic activities) they have attended or been involved with.
-The log needs to be completed every year, including when on fieldwork, and needs to be uploaded via your CAMSIS self-service account by the end of May each year.
+The log must be completed every year, including when on fieldwork, and needs to be sent to the PhD course administrator by the end of May each year.